Acetic acid

 Acetic acid /əˈsiːtᵻk/, systematically named ethanoic acid /ˌɛθəˈnoʊᵻk/, is an acidic, colourless liquid and organic compound with the chemical formula CH3COOH (also written as CH3CO2H, C2H4O2, or HC2H3O2).
-Vinegar is at least 4% acetic acid by volume, making acetic acid the main component of vinegar apart from water and other trace elements.
+Acetic acid is the active component of vinegar.
+Historically, vinegar was produced from the third century BC, making acetic acid likely the first acid to be produced in large quantities.

 Acetic acid is the second simplest carboxylic acid (after formic acid).
-It is an important chemical reagent and industrial chemical, used primarily in the production of cellulose acetate for photographic film, polyvinyl acetate for wood glue, and synthetic fibres and fabrics.
+It is an important chemical reagent and industrial chemical across various fields, used primarily in the production of cellulose acetate for photographic film, polyvinyl acetate for wood glue, and synthetic fibres and fabrics.
 In households, diluted acetic acid is often used in descaling agents.
 In the food industry, acetic acid is controlled by the food additive code E260 as an acidity regulator and as a condiment.
 In biochemistry, the acetyl group, derived from acetic acid, is fundamental to all forms of life.
 When bound to coenzyme A, it is central to the metabolism of carbohydrates and fats.

-The global demand for acetic acid is about 6.5 million metric tons per year (t/a), of which approximately 1.5 t/a is met by recycling; the remainder is manufactured from methanol.
-Vinegar is mostly dilute acetic acid, often produced by fermentation and subsequent oxidation of ethanol.
+The global demand for acetic acid as of 2023 is about 17.88 million metric tonnes per year (t/a).
+Most of the world's acetic acid is produced via the carbonylation of methanol.
+Its production and subsequent industrial use poses health hazards to workers, including incidental skin damage and chronic respiratory injuries from inhalation.

 Nomenclature

 The trivial name "acetic acid" is the most commonly used and preferred IUPAC name.
 The systematic name "ethanoic acid", a valid IUPAC name, is constructed according to the substitutive nomenclature.
-The name "acetic acid" derives from the Latin word for vinegar, "acetum", which is related to the word "acid" itself.
+The name "acetic acid" derives from the Latin word for vinegar, "acetum", which means "to sour" in relation to the bitter taste of fermented fruits.